Here are ten cold calling tips that are guaranteed to take you to the next level.

 1. Don’t Lead with Your Product

 When you’re new to sales, your instinct is to introduce yourself, your company, and your product right away.
 But this “product-selling” approach often triggers immediate resistance.
-Prospects have been conditioned to tune out salespeople, so leading with your product can work against you.
+Prospects have been conditioned to tune out salespeople, so leading with your product can backfire.

 Instead, focus on creating curiosity and building rapport before diving into what you sell.
 Save the product talk for later in the call—after you’ve earned the right to have a real conversation.